Content clause

 3. That she apologized doesn't change anything.

-I hope that it won't rain.
+I hope that it won't rain today.

 I hope that as for the party, it doesn't rain.